 Will the encryption software slow down my computer?

-Does PGP's whole disk encryption software facilitate the recovery of a lost or stolen computer?
+Does whole disk encryption software facilitate the recovery of a lost or stolen computer?

-No. PGP's whole disk encryption only protects the data stored on the hard drive, so that unauthorized users cannot access it.
+No. Whole disk encryption only protects the data stored on the hard drive, so that unauthorized users cannot access it.
 The computer may not be recovered; however, the data will be protected.
 Back to List